wabkur/alx-higher_level_programming/0x06-python-classes/README.md

-class Square that defines a square by based on 5-square.py
+class Node that defines a node of a singly linked list by